- Home

 To learn more on how to use all the available script parameters, please refer to this article.

-Once the installation is finished, you can check ONLYOFFICE Workspace for correct work.
-Open a browser and enter the local network computer IP address (please do not use either localhost or 127.0.0.1 network address for the same computer where you have ONLYOFFICE Workspace installed, use its IP address in the local network instead) in the browser address bar.
-ONLYOFFICE Workspace must be up and running, indicating the successful installation.
+Once the installation is finished, you can check ONLYOFFICE Workspace Community for correct work.
+Open a browser and enter the local network computer IP address (please do not use either localhost or 127.0.0.1 network address for the same computer where you have ONLYOFFICE Workspace Community installed, use its IP address in the local network instead) in the browser address bar.
+ONLYOFFICE Workspace Community must be up and running, indicating the successful installation.